MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 **Mitigations**

-If you require the first execution of query that consistently requires statistics to be created, you will need to [manually create statistics](/azure/synapse-analytics/sql/develop-tables-statistics#examples-create-statistics) prior to the execution of the query.
+If you require the first execution of query that consistently requires statistics to be created, you'll need to [manually create statistics](/azure/synapse-analytics/sql/develop-tables-statistics#examples-create-statistics) prior to the execution of the query.

 </details>

 <details><summary id="auto-create-statistics-timeouts">Auto-create statistics timeouts</summary>

 The [automatic create statistics option](/azure/synapse-analytics/sql/develop-tables-statistics#automatic-creation-of-statistics), `AUTO_CREATE_STATISTICS` is `ON` by default to help ensure the query optimizer can make good distributed plan decisions.
-The auto-creation of statistics occurs in response to a SELECT statement and has a 5 minute threshold to complete.
+The auto-creation of statistics occurs in response to a SELECT statement and has a 5-minute threshold to complete.
 If the size of data and/or the number of statistics to be created require longer than the 5 minute threshold, the auto-creation of statistics will be abandoned so that the query can continue execution.
-The failure to create the statistics can negatively impact the query optimizer's ability to generate an effecient distributed execution plan, resulting in poor query performance.
+The failure to create the statistics can negatively impact the query optimizer's ability to generate an efficient distributed execution plan, resulting in poor query performance.

 **Mitigations**